qubvel/open-cities-challenge/README.md

 ### In depth view

-Before start please make sure:
+Before start, please, make sure:
 1. You clone the repo and have specified [requirements](#requirements)
 2. Put data (`train_tier_1.tgz` and `test.tgz`) in `data/raw/` folder
 3. Optionally downoad and extract pretrained models (`models/`)